-When your body cannot appropriately control the levels of sugar in the blood, impaired fasting glucose eventually occurs.
+When your body cannot appropriately control the levels of sugar in the blood, impaired fasting glucose occurs.
 This is defined as a fasting glucose level greater than or equal to 100 mg/dL (5.6 mmol/L).
-People previously diagnosed with type 2 diabetes meet these criteria.
+People previously diagnosed with type 2 diabetes also meet this criterium.

 Elevated Blood Pressure